pamelazoe/staqs/docs/README.md

 $ npm uninstall -g staqs
 ```

-To verify that the package is gone, run this command and the library shouldn't be on the list.
+To verify that the package is gone, run this command and the package shouldn't be on the list.

 ```terminal
 $ npm list -g --depth 0